Why We Do This Work

 Roxie Mirabelle Forbes died under horrific circumstances.
-She drowned in a relatively small swimming pool at Summerkids Camp in Altadena, CA.
+She drowned in a relatively small swimming pool at Summerkids Camp in Altadena, CA under the supervision of fake lifeguards.

-According to court documents, trial transcripts, exhibits and testimony, camp owners coordinated with a fraudulently certified lifeguard instructor to fraudulently certify counselors as lifeguards.
-According to court documents and exhibits, the owners did so since at least 2006 and were able to pocket an extra few thousand dollars each year.
+According to court filings, trial transcripts, exhibits and testimony, camp owners coordinated with a fraudulently certified lifeguard instructor to fraudulently certify counselors as lifeguards.
+According to these documents, Summerkids camp owners did so since at least 2006.
+The camp is co-owned by two older parents and their 50-something adult children.
+These intentional acts enabled the camp owners to pocket approximately $7 thousand dollars each year, based on our investigation.

 According to the documents and testimony, the camp director/co-owner chose not to call Roxie’s parents as Roxie lay dead on her pool deck.
-Instead, documents and testimony show the camp director/co-owner holed up in her office and called her own parents.
+Instead, admissions and documents show that she holed up in her office and called her own parents.

-Therefore, this foundation and this website was established for three reasons:
+Therefore, this foundation and this website was established for these reasons:

 To honor Roxie by preventing other children from being harmed in camps or aquatics environments

-To educate and to advocate for long overdue, well-researched and critical change in these environments
+To educate and advocate for long overdue change in largely unregulated summer camps

 READ MORE HERE →

-(All applicable court documents, exhibits and trial transcript excerpts are currently being compiled for this website.)
+(All applicable court documents, exhibits and trial transcript excerpts are available upon request.)

 WE ARE THE ONLY CAMP SAFETY FOUNDATION IN AMERICA.
 This may be hard to believe, considering roughly 30,000 day and resident (overnight) camps represent a $26 billion industry serving 25 million children and 1.5 million camp employees.
 Camps are beloved.
 They can provide opportunities for social, emotional, cultural and physical growth.
 However, a stunning lack of safety regulations fails to prevent sexual abuse, emotional abuse, disease, injuries and deaths from enduring at camps.
 We work with vital stakeholders to maximize benefit and minimize harm.